 About Us

-Kristin Montgomery (right) is an Interior Designer, crafter, and art enthusiast who was born and raised in the Treasure Valley.
+Kristin Montgomery (left) is an Interior Designer, crafter, and art enthusiast who was born and raised in the Treasure Valley.
 She attended the University of Idaho where she received a degree in Interior Architecture, and has been practicing for 20+ years.
 She currently works for erstad as an Interior Design Project Manager on various commercial projects.
 She has served as Volunteer Coordinator for Alefort and assisted the production team for Treefort Music Fest since 2016.
 In her spare time she likes use her design skills to help with local non-profit capital improvement projects.
 She loves spending time with her husband and daughter, traveling, finding hidden gems in Idaho, and experiencing new music.

 photo by Allison Corona